 Introduction

-• Retrieve item details and fetch related product or outfit recommendations
+• Fetch related products or outfit recommendations

 • Request personalized suggestions for users, including facetted and themed types